-And there was a number of issues that were discovered through the Panama Papers that this will - this new, improved fourth directive, or the amended one, will also take into account the new technologies that we have for financial transactions.
+And there were a number of issues that were discovered through the Panama Papers that this new, improved fourth directive, or the amended one, will also take into account, the new technologies that we have for financial transactions.
 It will strengthen and harmonize checks on financial flows from high-risk third countries.
 It will increase the transparency, also make it easier for investigative journalists and NGOs and other organizations that are working on this to get access to this information.
 And it will confer also more power to the national finance intelligence units that will also be bound together by a stronger network.

-So the work is continuing.
-And hopefully, therefore if the U.S. is strengthening its own legislation, the money will not come to Europe.
-That's what we hope, that we have already in place - or putting in place right now registers, and also this directive talks about much more than actually the beneficial owners' registry.
+The work is continuing.
+And hopefully, therefore, if the U.S. is strengthening its own legislation, the money will not come to Europe.
+That's what we hope, that we have already in place-or putting in place right now registers, and also this directive talks about much more than the beneficial owners' registry.
 It's also a question of due diligence, of what sectors are covered.
-I mean, there's much more sectors than the pure financial organizations and banks.
+I mean, there's many more sectors than the pure financial organizations and banks.
 It's also notaries, lawyers, real-estate brokers, high-value luxury item vendors, et cetera.

-So it's a very wide net where people are - actually have to perform due diligence at quite low numbers, and repeated transactions of smaller transactions.
-So hopefully we are able in that sense to prevent it from coming to Europe.
-And then we work, as I said before, in the Financial Action Taskforce, to try to lift up the standards in the rest of the world and keep an eye on those countries that are subject to hide - where people can hide money, or where these institutions are not functioning as they should.
+It's a very wide net where people actually have to perform due diligence at quite low numbers, and repeated transactions of smaller transactions.
+Hopefully we are able in that sense to prevent it from coming to Europe.
+And then we work, as I said before, in the Financial Action Taskforce, to try to lift up the standards in the rest of the world and keep an eye on those countries where people can hide money, or where these institutions are not functioning as they should.

-MOORE: So, thank you.
-So I was very concerned about - I'm concerned about money laundering, but other activities like human trafficking, which you all have mentioned.
-And I - and I am concerned about the exemptions.
+Ms. Moore.
+Thank you.
+I'm concerned about money laundering, but other activities like human trafficking, which you all have mentioned, and I am concerned about the exemptions.
 What would prevent me from saying that I'm an LLC, sole proprietor, have my lawyer go set up my company and still have these 50 massage parlors engaging in human trafficking?
-You know, if I keep my employee size down to the, you know, the - what the exemptions are?
+You know, if I keep my employee size down to what the exemptions are?

-OK, first of all, let me start with saying I don't know exactly what the number is that would be exempt, but say if you got under 20 employees you're exempt.
-Explain the exemptions a little bit better and how - what kind of language or legislation we should craft to make sure that no matter how big or how small you are, you can't do things like human trafficking.
+I don't know exactly what the number is that would be exempt, but say if you got under 20 employees you're exempt.
+Explain the exemptions a little bit better, and what kind of language or legislation we should craft to make sure that no matter how big or how small you are, you can't do things like human trafficking.

-KALMAN: No, thank you for that question.
-Two things I would say: One is, the exemptions are largely - so when we say publicly traded companies, for example, are exempt, because they already report beneficial ownership information - or, to the extent, above 5 percent of a company's ownership, to the Securities and Exchange Commission.
-So you already know that.
+Mr. KALMAN.
+Thank you for that question.
+Two things I would say: When we say publicly traded companies, for example, are exempt, because they already report beneficial ownership information-or, to the extent, above 5 percent of a company's ownership, to the Securities and Exchange Commission, so you already know that.
 We don't need to duplicate that.